-- 1) Expertise around stammering, so that we can provide a great service and information around stammering and remain 'experts' in our field. - 2) Providing robust support via phone, our website, our materials and trialing a webchat service. - 3) Outreach and communications, to help the public understand stammering and respond better to those who stammer. - 4) Reaching a wider audience, so that anyone who has a stammer in the UK knows where to find information and support, whether at school, at work or as a parent, family member or friend.
+- 2) Providing robust support via phone, our website, our materials and trialing a webchat service. - Outreach and communications, to help the public understand stammering and respond better to those who stammer. - 4) Reaching a wider audience, so that anyone who has a stammer in the UK knows where to find information and support, whether at school, at work or as a parent, family member or friend.